Zbůch: Early history

 The first written mention of Zbůch is from 1253, when it was cited as a property of the Premonstratensian monastery in Chotěšov.
-However, the settlement is thought to have its roots in prehistoric times, as evidenced by numerous archeological finds in the area dating from the Bronze Age.
+However, the settlement is thought to have its roots in prehistoric times, as evidenced by numerous archaeological finds in the area dating from the Bronze Age.
 During the Middle Ages, the area was established farmyard that was owned by a number of secular feudal lords, such as Velek of Zbůch or Votík of Chotěšovice during the 15th century.
 Shortly after the 17th century, tax records state that only five farmers lived in the village.
 The last feudal lords, whose family farmed Zbůch until the first land reform, built a large manor house on the northern outskirts of the village.
 The site is still partially preserved.
 Records from the 19th century suggest the village consisted of 28 houses.
 In 1861 a railway line from Plzeň to Brod was built near the village, however, a railway station for the village was not opened until 1906.